 AVOID DISTRACTIONS.
 Laboratory work requires that you focus on what you are doing.
-Be aware that phones can become a medium for chemical or biological contamination and should be kept in a pocket or away from the workbench if being used as a timer or manual.
+Put away your cell phone and computer during lab unless it is serving a specific lab-related function.
+If you must make a call, wash up to leave the lab properly and use your phone in the lobby.
+Phones can become a medium for chemical or biological contamination and should be kept in a pocket or away from the workbench if being used as a timer or manual.